International Nathiagali Summer College on Physics: History

-To promote scientific activities in the country, professor Abdus Salam had done the ground breaking work in establishing the research facilities throughout the country.
-In 1976, Abdus Salam had suggested to Prime minister Zulfikar Ali Bhutto to established the annual college to promote the scientific activities in the country.
-Munir Ahmad Khan, then-chairman of Pakistan Atomic Energy Commission (PAEC), took the task as he had strongly advocated for the program.
-In 1976, the first Summer college was established and 14 scientists from all over the world had attended the college for the first time.
-Professor George Deacon (Chemistry), Professor Roger Penrose (Mathematical Physics), Oliver Penrose (Mathematics), Alice Hanson Cook (Cornell University), Benjamin Whiso Lee (physics), Mujaddid Ahmed Ijaz (physics), Remo Ruffini (Physics) and others had attended the college.
+Professor Abdus Salam wanted to establish an annual college that promoted global scientific activities.
+Munir Ahmad Khan strongly advocated for the program.
+In 1976, the first Summer college was established and 14 participants from all over the world had attended the college for the first time.
+George Deacon, Professors Roger Penrose, Benjamin Whiso Lee, Mujaddid Ahmed Ijaz, Remo Ruffini and others had attended the college.